R.M.N.: Production

+A co-production between Romania, France, Belgium and Sweden.
+It was produced by Mobra Films, Why Not Productions, France 3 Cinéma, Les Films du Fleuve and Film i Väst.

 Mungiu wrote the screenplay in the spring of 2021.
 Filming took place from November 2021 to January 2022 in Rimetea and other villages across Transylvania.

 Release

 The film premiered at the 2022 Cannes Film Festival in the main competition.
 In May 2022, IFC Films acquired the North American rights ahead of the premiere, and released it in US theaters on April 28, 2023.

 It also screened at the 2022 Toronto International Film Festival, in the Contemporary World Cinema category, as well as at the 29th edition of the European Film Festival Palić, and the 15th edition of the Central and Eastern European Film Festival in Luxembourg.

 Reception

+Box office

+It grossed $740k in its worldwide theatrical run.
+France represented more than 50% of the global total, with a $372k total run in French cinemas.

+Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 81 out of 100, based on 20 critics, indicating "universal acclaim".

 Accolades

 It was awarded the Golden Tower for Best Film at the 2022 European Film Festival Palić and received a Special Mention from the Press Jury of the 2022 CinEast Film Festival in Luxembourg.